threefoldtecharchive/0-stor/client/cmd/cli/README.md

 Get value with key=`key` from 0-stor server and write it to `result_file_name`

 `conf_file` is the configuration file.
 See `config.yaml` here for the example

+### distribution / erasure encoding test

+stop one of the 0-stor server and retry your download. the download will still succeed.